jessicarush/react-notes/state.md

 ## setState optional callback

 A second parameter to `setState()` is an optional callback function that will be executed once setState is completed and the component is re-rendered.
-Noe that it's generally recommended to use `componentDidUpdate()` for such logic instead.
+Note that it's generally recommended to use `componentDidUpdate()` for such logic instead.

 `setState(stateChange[, callback])`